aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 == Internal and External Dependencies

-The language of the code is Python 3 (specifically version 3.10), annotated with type-hints and type checked by the Pyright static type checker.
+The implementation language of the code is Python 3 (specifically version 3.10), annotated with type-hints and type checked by the Pyright static type checker.
 Unit tests are performed with the help of the Pytest testing framework.
 The Lark parsing toolkit for Python is used for the front end of the interpreter: to turn the strings of source code into parse trees and to further apply some transformations and obtain Abstract Syntax Trees (ASTs), which the interpreter can process.
 The Graphviz graph visualization software and relative Python wrapper are used as a testing tool, to visually inspect the knowledge graphs produced as a side effect of the interpreter's operation.
 All of this software is available for free and under the terms of an open source license (MIT for Pyright, Pytest and Lark, CPL for Graphviz).

 Other than the aforementioned ones, the core components of the system will require no further dependencies beyond Python's own standard library.
 The present work itself is free software, and will be made available under the terms of the GPLv3 license by the time this document is published.

 We welcome any further inspection and scrutiny of the code by anyone who is interested in developing it further, as we hope this will aid in improving the code's quality and conciseness, other than expanding its functionality.
 Regarding the latter, some of the possible further developments that we forsee are outlined later in this section.

+We will refer to the new computer language developed in the present work and described in the following pages with the code name "Deixiscript".
+The name is a protmonteau of the words: Deixis (as in the linguistic concept of indexicality and indirect references) and Script (because this system is intended mainly as a scripting language).

 == Code Organization: high level overview